intakhab1/intakhab1/README.md

 📍 Delhi, India

-I am an engineering undergrad at DITE, Delhi, driven to experience more and create a positive impact on lives.
+I am a 4th year engineering undergrad at DSEU Okhla Campus-II (Formerly DITE), Delhi, driven to experience more and create a positive impact on lives.
 I have interest in Mathematics, Science ,problem solving and logic, in general and aim to create smart solutions using technology.
 I take particular interest in science , development and worked on multiple interesting projects.
 I believe learning new things is the most important skill for an engineer and thus strive to continually learn new technologies.

 I am currently working with technologies based on Javascript.
 Technologies such as ReactJS, NodeJS.